On a new geometric homology theory and an application in categorical Gromov-Witten theory: Notation

-Let $R^n$ denote the $n$-dimensional Eucliean space. $R^n_+:=\{(x_1,x_2,\dots,x_n)|x_i \geq 0, i=1,\dots,n\}$ denotes the subset of $R^n$ consisting of points whose coordinates are all nonnegative reals.
-And let $R^n_k:={(x_1,x_2,\dots,x_n)|x_i\geq 0, i=1,\dots,k}$ denotes the subset of $R^n$ with the first $k$ coordinates non-negative.
-And let $R^n_{+k}$ denote a subset of $R^n_+$ consisting of points whose coordinates have exact $n-k$ 0.
-For any smooth manifold with corners $M$, we denote by $Bord_k({M})$ a subset of ${M}$ consisting of points each of which has a neighbourhood diffemorphic to an open set in $R^n_{k}$.
+For any smooth manifold with corners $M$, we denote by $Bord_k({M})$ a subset of ${M}$ consisting of points each of which has a neighbourhood diffemorphic to an open set in $R^n_{k}$, sending that point to 0.
 It is called the \textit{$k$-corner} of $M$.
-Each connected component of $Bord_k(M)$ is a smooth manifold (with the induced topology) of which the closure is a manifold with corners. $M$ with $Bord_k(M)$ is called the \textit{corner structure} of $M$.
-When a Lie group $G$ acts on a topological space $M$, its orbit space is denoted by $|M/G|$.
-An action of a Lie group $G$ on a manifold with corners $M$ is a smooth map
+Depending on the context, if there is no ambiguity, we also call \textit{connected component} of it a $k$-corner.
+Each connected component of $Bord_k(M)$ is a smooth manifold (with the induced topology) of which the closure is a manifold with corners (the latter is the notion of $k$-\textit{corners} defined in \cite{jo}).
+We call each closure of such a connected component a \textit{$k$-face} of $M$.
+The \textit{boundary} of an oriented smooth manifold with corners of dimension $n$, denoted as $\partial M$, is the sum of its $n-1$ faces with induced orientations. $M$ together with all $Bord_k(M)$ is called the \textit{corner structure} of $M$.
+When a Lie group $G$ acts continuously on a topological space $M$, its orbit space is denoted by $|M/G|$.
+A smooth action of a Lie group $G$ on a manifold with corners $M$ is a smooth map

 such that $f|_{G \times {Bord_k(M)}} \subseteq Bord_k{M}$.
 Moreover, if $M=R^n_k$ and $G$ acts on each $Bord_l(M)$ lineally, we say $R^n_k$ is a \textit{linear corner representation} of $G$.